You CAN redefine your relationship with Motivation – (Hint: it doesn’t have to be all or nothing!)

 But you have to remember that every great relationship also needs time apart.
 It’s ok to do your own thing sometimes.

 Other days, you’ll feel like you’re worlds apart.
 On those days, realize that it’s ok to not be giving 110% all the time.
-Burn-out is not cool.
+Burn-out will get you nowhere.

 Just remember that Motivation is still on your side.
 He’s not an enemy.
 He’s not someone that’s out to ruin your day.
 He wants you to do well and accomplish your goals too.
 Welcome him back the next day and get back to it!